-This course consists of six (or seven) internally assessed Achievement and Unit Standards.
-There is no external examination.
-By the end of the year students should be able to analyse and respond to a range of written texts and visual texts.
-They will write a report on connections between texts, deliver a seminar or speech, analyse a film extract, produce two related static images and complete a writing portfolio (optional).
+Students taking this course should have good writing skills and an interest in visual texts.
+Students are expected to write practice essays for the external exam.
+This course consists of four internally assessed Achievement Standards and one external Achievement Standard (film).
+Unit Standards could be offered to students who cannot complete all of the Achievement Standards.
+By the end of the year, students should be able to analyse and respond to a range of visual texts.
+Students will write a report on connections between texts, deliver a speech, analyse a film extract, write a film essay and complete a writing portfolio.

-11 credits from ENG101 or ENG102 or HOD approval.
+15 credits from ENG101 or ENG102 or HOD approval including at least 10 Level 1 English Achievement Standard credits.